Some father's son: a police officer in Northern Ireland

 But in the future, they will.
 It will come and the fact that these mortar devices were intercepted shows that the people planning to use them have not got the backing they like to think they have.

 Do I ever wish that my son had chosen a different job?
 Of course.
 But I suppose it is a lesson that, as a parent, you learn very early that you cannot wrap your kids in cotton wool all their life.
-You have to let them fly the nest and find their own way.'No-brainer'
+You have to let them fly the nest and find their own way.

 What I will say, however, is given a choice between doing what he does now, and doing what these other guys are doing planning these attacks - it is a total no-brainer.